Environments

 An Application can serve many Environments.

-Use Environments Types
+Use Environment Types

 The Platform Orchestrator has a concept of Environment Types.
 These allow Environments to be specialized for different purposes.
 Typical types of Environment are development